 To earn Honors in the Major in Philosophy, students must satisfy both the requirements for the major (above) and the following additional requirements:

 - Minimum 3.300 University GPA

-- Minimum a 3.500 GPA for all PHILOS courses
+- Minimum a 3.500 GPA for all PHILOS and major courses

-- 1 additional course from either Category A or Category B with a grade of B or better
+- One additional course from either Category A or Category B with a grade of B or better

 Students will not be permitted to write a Senior Honors Thesis unless they have taken at least one advanced course on the topic on which they will be writing.
 Credits earned by writing a Senior Honors Thesis will not count toward the 27 minimum credits required for the major.

 University Degree Requirements